Grants Scheme Terms and Conditions

 Changes in payments, terms and conditions

-- the training doesn’t qualify for support
+- The training does not qualify for support.

 - the individual doesn’t pass the course